 - Pretzel chips

-1 Cook the bacon: Lay the bacon strips in a large skillet.
+Lay the bacon strips in a large skillet.
 Turn the heat to medium and cook, turning frequently, until the bacon is crisp, 5 to 10 minutes.
 Lay on a paper towel-lined plate to drain.
 When the bacon is cool enough to handle, crumble it and set it aside.

-2 Scoop and mash the avocados: Cut the avocados in half pole-to-pole and twist them open.
+Cut the avocados in half pole-to-pole and twist them open.
 Remove the pit.
 (See How to Cut and Peel and Avocado.)
 With a large spoon, scoop the avocado flesh into a medium bowl.
 Mash it with a large fork until it’s chunky-smooth.

-3 Add the seasonings: Add 2 teaspoons vinegar, the garlic powder, and the hot pepper sauce; mix well.
+Add 2 teaspoons vinegar, the garlic powder, and the hot pepper sauce; mix well.
 Reserve 1 tablespoon each bacon and blue cheese for garnish, and gently fold the rest into the guacamole.
 Taste the guacamole on a chip or cracker, then adjust seasoning with salt.
 If it tastes flat, add another 1/2 to 1 teaspoon vinegar.

-4 Garnish and serve: Transfer to a serving bowl, then garnish with reserved blue cheese and bacon.
+Transfer to a serving bowl, then garnish with reserved blue cheese and bacon.
 This guacamole is best enjoyed within 2 hours, but you can refrigerate leftovers up to a day.